medplum/medplum/packages/docs/blog/2021-12-23-fhir-questionnaires.md

 slug: understanding-fhir-questionniares
 title: Understanding FHIR Questionniares
 authors:
-  name: Reshma Khilnani
+  name: reshma
   title: Medplum Core Team
   url: https://github.com/reshmakh
   image_url: https://github.com/reshmakh.png
 tags: [fhir, questionniares, healthcare, api]
 ---

-## Easy Custom Forms for Your Healthcare App
+# Easy Custom Forms for Your Healthcare App

 At Medplum we know that customizable forms are critical for any healthcare app.
 Is it even a healthcare app without tons of forms?